ahtiap/code-portfolio/Readme.md

 * All links works except the contact form.
 New functionalities will be added soon with Javascript and the design will be improved gradually.

-* Here is a screen shot of the main page as seen on a basic laptop screen size.
+* Here is a screen shot of the main page as seen on a basic laptop screen size: https://github.com/ahtiap/code-portfolio/blob/master/portfolio-screenshot.png?raw=true